Get Hands-On This Summer At Abma’s Farm!

 Fourth of July week NO CAMP ***We will hold workshops Wed-Fri at Greenhouse

 Down on the farm, we know nutrition is very important!
 We grow a large variety of veggies and other edible plants at Abma’s, including those in Camp’s garden.
-This week, campers learn the value of healthy eating.
-They’ll even make some great recipes that show healthy foods are delicious too!
+This week, campers learn the value of healthy eating along with how to use them in cooking delicious meals.
+They’ll make some healthy farm fresh recipes to take home and share with their families!
 Then, campers design a kitchen garden (a garden that includes all plants we use in kitchen to cook with).
 We reference “MyPlate” and use games and activities to learn about nutrition and cooking.

 Week 3: July 17-21 – Edibles and Herbs